 Funerals and memorial services

-Contemporary funerals and memorial services are ways to farewell someone and also to shed tears and express grief.
+Time spent with the dead body and close family and friends often precedes the formal funeral service.
+Contemporary funerals and memorial services are ways to farewell someone and also to shed tears and express grief together.
 The body is present at funerals, but not at memorial services.
-Ceremonies are also often performed at the graveside, before cremation or before burial at sea.
+Committal ceremonies are also often performed at the graveside, before cremation or before burial at sea.
+Mourners usually share food and talk about the deceased at the end of funerals and memorial services.

 When nine-year-old Barbara Macgregor died in the Matarawa valley near Whanganui in 1863, a short funeral address was offered in the family’s makeshift home.
 Later, the Reverend Richard Taylor (who recorded the event in his diary) read the 39th Psalm to about 60 people assembled outside the house and invited them to pray.
 Barbara’s coffin was placed in a spring cart and taken up hill where it was ‘simply let down into the grave and the earth thrown in without any further ceremony’.1